bumbu/bumbu.github.io/_posts/2017-09-16-facebook-engineering-interview.md

 * "How would you implement a news-feed (which has only posts of text and pictures)?"
 * "How would you implement a photos album?"

-These are very vague questions, that's why you should have a dialog with your interviewer for the entire time.
+These are very vague questions, that's why you should have a dialogue with your interviewer for the entire time.

 I haven't yet found any good resources on product design, but it follows the same pattern as the system design:

 * Ask questions and clarifications on vague bits
 * Make assumptions and state them where you don't have enough information
 * Provide multiple possible solutions starting with the most obvious one
-* Make it a dialog, and the interviewer will guide you through your assumptions
+* Make it a dialogue, and the interviewer will guide you through your assumptions

 ## Practice whiteboard coding

 ![Whiteboard coding illustration]({{ assets_path }}/whiteboard-coding.jpg)
 {{caption_1}}

-You may think - well, I wrote code for X years, so I'll have no trouble writing some code on a whiteboard.
+You may think - well, I've written code for X years, so I'll have no trouble writing some code on a whiteboard.
 But if you never did it before, you may be surprised how different it is.
 No highlighting, no linting, no auto-complete and you can't run it.
 And editing 2 lines above is just painful.